 Connect to WebDAV is useful to connect to Web Distributed Authoring and Versioning servers that are used by many popular products such as Microsoft OneDrive.

 Connect to Amazon S3 Action provides connection to AWS S3 buckets to automate file transfers from and to Amazon S3 data storage.

-List remote files Action gathers a list of files or directories from the remote servers.
+List Remote Files Action gathers a list of files or directories from the remote servers.
 It has unique and extensive sorting and filtering capabilities.
-Combining it with a loop actions and other file actions, such as Upload, Download, Delete or Move, it is possible to perform file operations on remote file sets based on file size, wildcard, file timestamp, Linux filesystem permissions, and much more.
+Combining it with a Loops Actions and other file Actions, such as Upload, Download, Delete or Move, it is possible to perform file operations on remote file sets based on file size, wildcard, file timestamp, Linux filesystem permissions, and much more.